Rick-Astley2/Python-Projects/projects/notes/README.md

 # Notes

 Project:
-A basic command-line notepad that allows users to save and read notes from a CSV file.
+A command-line notepad that allows users to save and read notes from a CSV file.

 Features:
     - Append new notes to a `.csv` file